-• Describe the requirement for deregulation of the electricity market and the principles of

-- Analyze the methods of congestion management in deregulated power system - Analyze the locational marginal pricing and financial transmission rights - Analyze the ancillary services management - Differentiate the framework of US and Indian power sectors
+- Describe the requirement for deregulation of the electricity market and the principles of market models in power systems. - Analyze the methods of congestion management in deregulated power system - Analyze the locational marginal pricing and financial transmission rights - Analyze the ancillary services management - Differentiate the framework of US and Indian power sectors

-1.Kankar Bhattacharya, Math H.J.Boolen, and JaapE.
-Daadler, "Operation of restructured power systems", Kluwer AcademicPub., 2012.

-2. Paranjothi, S.R., "Modern Power Systems The Economics of Restructuring", New Age International Publishers, First Edition: 2017.
+- 1.Kankar Bhattacharya, Math H.J.Boolen, and JaapE.
+Daadler, "Operation of restructured power systems", Kluwer AcademicPub.,2012. - 2.
+Paranjothi, S.R., "Modern Power Systems The Economics of Restructuring", New Age International Publishers, First Edition: 2017.